Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Introduction

 \section{Introduction}

 Smart contracts have become a core component of modern blockchain systems, enabling decentralized applications to automate interactions.
-Since smart contracts have been used in managing numerous digital assets, their correctness and security are critical.
-Bugs in deployed smart contracts can result in severe consequences, such as financial loss~\cite{zhou2023sok}. \zq{The most prevailing smart} contract languages, Solidity~\cite{solidity}, adopt an easy-to-use language design but expose developers to subtle security pitfalls, \zq{such as reentrancy attacks.} These recurring issues highlight the need for languages that provide stronger security guarantees by design.
+Since smart contracts have been used to manage numerous digital assets, their correctness and security are critical.
+Bugs in deployed smart contracts can result in severe consequences, such as financial loss~\cite{zhou2023sok}. \zq{The most prevailing smart} contract language, Solidity~\cite{solidity}, adopt an easy-to-use language design but expose developers to subtle security pitfalls, \zq{such as reentrancy attacks.} These recurring issues highlight the need for languages that provide stronger security guarantees by design.

-The Move language emerges as a new smart contract language design with strong type safety.
+The Move language emerges as a new smart contract language designed with strong type safety.
 Its static type system and resource-oriented semantics enforce key safety properties at both compile and run time, preventing common bugs like reentrancy.
-More and more mainstream blockchains have chosen Move as their language for developing smart contracts, such as Sui\cite{suimove} and Aptos\cite{aptosmove}.
-Despite its strong type system, smart contracts written in Move can still contain logic flaws or other bugs that are beyond the scope of the type system, such as the notorious bugs in \cetus\cite{cetusreport} and \nemo\cite{nemoreport}.
+The Move language has been increasingly adopted by mainstream blockchains.
+For example, \issta{Sui\cite{suimove} and Aptos\cite{aptosmove}, the two prevailing blockchains with 6.4 billion market capitalization and 1.5 million daily active users~\cite {Artemis}, use the Move language for development.} Despite its strong type system, smart contracts written in Move can still contain logic flaws or other bugs that are beyond the scope of the type system, such as the notorious bugs in \cetus\cite{cetusreport} and \nemo\cite{nemoreport}, \issta{causing millions of dollars of loss}.
 Therefore, it is still essential to test and verify a Move smart contract.
 Unfortunately, existing smart contract fuzzers are largely designed for the Ethereum Virtual Machine (EVM)\cite{evm} and lack awareness of Move's unique type system.
-As our evaluation in Section~\ref{sec:motivation-existing} will show, they all fail to generate enough valid transactions --- most generated transactions are rejected by the \rev{Move Virtual Machine} before reaching meaningful code paths.
+As our evaluation in Section~\ref{sec:motivation-existing} will show, they all fail to generate enough valid transactions---most transactions are rejected by the \rev{Move Virtual Machine} before reaching meaningful code paths.

 Generating diverse yet valid transactions is crucial for a successful fuzzer design.
 We identify three key challenges in fuzzing Move smart contracts, namely \emph{type safety of objects}, \emph{type parameter of functions}, and \emph{type abilities of objects}.
 Figure~\ref{fig:intro_example} shows a constructed Move smart contract that exhibits all three challenges.